-There is a saying that if you ask 10 people to define project management, you will receive 11 different answers.
-You see, defining project management is not as straightforward as one would think.
+If you ask 10 people to define project management, you will receive 11 different answers.
+Defining project management is not as straightforward as you might think.
 This is especially true when it comes to A/E project planning.
-It isn’t as simple as printing off a report once or twice every few months and checking how much fee is left on your jobs.
+It isn’t as simple as printing off a report every few months and checking how much fee is left on your jobs.

 If that is your approach, you’re eventually in for a big surprise.
 It would be like trying to drive down the interstate by watching your rear-view mirror.
 It might work for a bit, but sooner or later your project is going to go up in flames.
 To avoid these kinds of results, you have to look to the future, not to the past.